1. Our Commitment to Privacy

 You have the right to object to our processing of your personal data for scientific or historical research purposes or statistical purposes on grounds relating to your particular situation, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
+If you consider that our processing of your personal information infringes data protection laws, we hope that we can resolve any query or concern you raise with us about our use of your information.
+However, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
 You may do so in the EU member state of your habitual residence, your place of work, or the place of the alleged infringement.

 To the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.